 - A transcript of college course work completed to date and advanced-level course work planned for all remaining semesters

-See Interdepartmental Studies in the UI General Catalog to learn more about the requirements for each track in this major and graduating with honors.
+See Interdepartmental Studies in the UI General Catalog to learn about requirements for each track and graduating with honors.